 Even mild gynecomastia symptoms can lead to anxiety, depression, and low self-esteem.
 Your doctor could advise you to seek an evaluation by a psychological professional.
 Treatments for psychological distress caused by gynecomastia include medications and behavioral therapy.

-Gynecomastia surgeons have three options for treating gynecomastia in boys and men.
+Gynecomastia doctors have 3 options for treating gynecomastia in boys and men.
 The treatment recommended for you will depend on the male gyno cause and severity.

 Lipo is a common gynecomastia resolution treatment.
 The cosmetic surgery extracts excessive fatty tissue from the breast area.
 A long, hollow tube known as a cannula is inserted through tiny incisions, whereby it is moved back and forth to loosen the fat under the skin.
 The fat is then vacuumed out, leaving the treatment area flat and more masculine in appearance.